qua-platform/quam/docs/components/channels.md

 )
 ```

-!!! warning "Port Properties in Channels (Deprecated)"
+/// details | Port Properties in Channels (Deprecated)
+type: warning
 Some properties such as `opx_output_offset`, `opx_input_offset`, `filter_fir_taps`, `filter_iir_taps`, `shareable`, and `inverted` are currently available as channel attributes for backwards compatibility.
 However, these properties belong to ports and should be configured through explicit [Port][quam.components.ports.BasePort] objects.

 **These properties are deprecated and will be removed in a future version.** Runtime deprecation warnings are now emitted when these properties are used, providing migration guidance.
 See the [Migration Guide](#migrating-from-channel-level-port-properties) below for details on how to update your code.
+///

 For more advanced port management, including port containers, port references, and hardware-specific configurations (LF-FEM, MW-FEM, OPX+), see the [Channel Ports](channel-ports.md) documentation.